gcedeno/Sparkify_Project/README.md

 **Sprakify_DSND.ipynb** Contains both the code and technical report, it demonstrates the process of using pyspark to explore the data and build a churn prediction model on IBM Watson Studio.

+The main findings of the code can be found at the post available [here](https://medium.com/@gustavo.a.cedeno/sparkify-predicting-churn-with-apache-spark-on-ibm-watson-studio-e6785159c6ae).

 ## Instructions<a name="instructions"></a>

 The analysis was implemented using the dataset "medium_sparkify_event_data.json" provided by Udacity.